Filter Manager Concepts

 Always verify interoperability of legacy filters with minifilters or consider replacing legacy filters with minifilters.
 For more information, see Guidelines for Porting Legacy Filter Drivers.

-If a minifilter driver is unloaded and reloaded, it is reloaded at the same altitude in the same frame from which it was unloaded.
+If a minifilter driver is unloaded and reloaded, the system reloads it at the same altitude in the same frame from which it was unloaded.

 The following figure shows a simplified I/O stack with a two filter manager frames, minifilter driver instances, and a legacy filter driver.